Ban the Box Laws by State and Municipality

 Author: David B. Weisenfeld, XpertHR Legal Editor

-The trend of states enacting Ban the Box laws is part of a movement to prevent employers from treating all criminal convictions as a sort of "Scarlet Letter" that has the effect of discriminating against minority applicants.
+The trend of states and municipalities enacting these so-called "ban the box" laws is part of a movement to prevent employers from treating all criminal convictions as a sort of "Scarlet Letter" that has the effect of discriminating against minority applicants.

 Additional details are available in many cases by clicking on the relevant state or locality.